Andreasrn/Andreasrn.github.io/_posts/2022-06-28-ATENEA CTF - Identity.md

 We can use the GPS position to perform a search in Google Maps (26º21'28.43" N, 127º47'1.71" E).
 This is what the map reveals:
 ![Location](/images/batman_location.png)

 This image and the comment suggest that the secret identity is...
-NaNaNaNana *batman*
+NaNaNaNana: *batman*